rahil627/fighting-game-anarchy/README.md

 if that's empty, you can read 'n contribute to [the wiki](https://github.com/Rahil627/fighting-game-anarchy/wiki)

 note to self: remember to open access to edit the wiki (under settings for this repo)

+should probably move to github pages, to make a simple fighting game database...